Capitains/website/pages/guidelines.md

 The following guidelines ensure that your work will be fully compliant with all resources available in the Capitains Tool suite.
 If you are not too familiar with CTS, please see the [Vocabulary](/pages/vocabulary.html).
 You can find a documented example repository at [https://github.com/Capitains/documented-repo](https://github.com/Capitains/documented-repo).

-## Forewords
+## Foreword

 CapiTainS guidelines are the results of years of struggle with Perseus data maintenance.
 When one maintainer would try to update a typo, it could takes hours and days to update the servers to serve the correct data.
 In 2013, Perseus made the decision to implement CTS (Canonical Text Services) as a big step towards Linked Open Data.
 The idea behind the CTS API implementation would be to ideally build a new Perseus on microservices to resolve the maintainability issues it had as well as to serve data in a decentralized fashion to external data users.

-All implementations of CTS up to the CapiTainS' ones were focused principally on technologies that would not implement, in a rather balanced way, scalability and maintanability.
-While CapiTainS itself does not enforce the use of its own APIs software, the CapiTainS guidelines were built to explicitly state CTS related information in text files so that it could be reused in different situations, by different software with clear metadata information provided.
+All implementations of CTS up to the CapiTainS' ones were focused principally on technologies that had some limitations with regard to either scalability or maintanability or both.
+CapiTainS, being standards compliant, does not require the use of its own API implementation.
+The CapiTaiNs components are interoperable with other CTS-compliant components.
+The CapiTainS guidelines were built to explicitly state CTS related information in text files so that it could be reused in different situations, by different software with clear metadata information provided.

 CTS requires two main component types, texts and metadata (or inventory information).
-They provides data consumers with all required information, from edition information to textual node, including citation scheme information.
-CapiTainS split this information so that the Citation Scheme is an inherent part of the text, using traditional TEI capacities, while all other metadata can be found in separate files.
+They provide data consumers with all required information to serve the texts via a CTS API, from edition information to textual node, including citation scheme information.
+CapiTainS splits this information so that the Citation Scheme is an inherent part of the text, using traditional TEI capacities, while all other metadata can be found in separate files.
 The reasoning behind this split was to allow for separate maintenance of general metadata - used to browse a catalog of texts - and text metadata such as the citation scheme.
 Finally, the directory structure of CapiTainS allows a much simpler browsing method for finding, adding, updating resources in a repository:  by separating resources by URN levels, it brings ease of maintenance.

 ## Participants